 - Encryption does not ensure authenticity

-- Use MAC to authenticate messages
+Use MAC to authenticate messages!

-- Although, a block cipher is a PRP, and a PRP is a PRF, and a PRF is a MAC, but domain is limited!

 - Prevent redirection

 - Identify party in challenge

 - Better: use separate keys for each direction

 - Prevent replay and reorder

 - Identify flow and connection

 - Prevent use of old challenge: randomness, time or state

 - Do not provide the adversary with an oracle access!

 - Do not compute values from Adversary

 - Include self-chosen nonce in the protected reply